Frans-Willem/AqaraHub/README.md

 # AqaraHub

 This is an open-source Zigbee hub for Xiaomi Aqara devices, as pictured [here](https://des.gbtcdn.com/uploads/pdm-desc-pic/Electronic/image/2017/04/25/20170425155840_15186.jpg).
-It aims to be a replacement to the Xiaomi Gateway that does not require communication to outside servers, and a saner communication option (e.g. MQTT).
+It aims to be a replacement to the Xiaomi Gateway that does not require communication to outside servers, and uses a saner communication option (e.g. MQTT).

-This project is spefically aimed at Xiaomi Aqara devices, and there are no plans to support other Zigbee devices with this project.
+This project is spefically aimed at Xiaomi Aqara devices, and there are currently no plans to support other Zigbee devices with this project.

+## Get in touch!
+I've been writing this thing on my own, and it appears to solve my use-case fairly well, but I'd love to get feedback from others!

+Some of the things I'd like to know:

+* Is anyone else even interested in a project like this?
+* Were others able to compile it ?
+* Has anyone actually got it to run ?
+* Is anyone missing specific functionality ?

+So instead of only following or starring this project, just drop me a message at fw@hardijzer.nl too :)

 ## Getting Started

-At this point, the project is in a very early stage, and getting it up and running can be a bit cumbersome.
-Nevertheless, if you can make it past the compilation, actually running the application should be relatively easy.
+At this point, reporting attributes received from the Xiaomi devices to MQTT appears to be working quite well.
+If this is all that you require, I encourage you to give it a shot.
+Support for sending things back, like turning the Smart Plug on or off, is still on the to-do list.

 ### Libraries and tools used

-This project makes heavy use of C++14 language features, and some minor use of the experimental C++ coroutines extension.
-To compile this project your compiler should support both.
-Everything has been tested using Clang 5.0, but will likely also work with Microsoft Visual Studio 2017.
+This project uses a lot of C++14 features, so obviously a compiler supporting these is required.
+GCC 5 or later, Clang 3.4 or later, or Microsoft Visual Studio 2017 should fit the bill.

-On top of that it makes heavy use of both the [Boost C++ Libraries](http://www.boost.org/) and the [Adobe Software Technology Lab Concurrency Libraries](https://github.com/stlab/libraries/) (hereafter "STLab-libraries"), and uses Takatoshi Kondo's excellent [mqtt\_cpp library](https://github.com/redboltz/mqtt_cpp) for MQTT communication.
+On top of that it makes heavy use of the [Boost C++ Libraries](http://www.boost.org/), the [Adobe Software Technology Lab Concurrency Libraries](https://github.com/stlab/libraries/) (hereafter "STLab-libraries"), Takatoshi Kondo's excellent [mqtt\_cpp library](https://github.com/redboltz/mqtt_cpp), and [The Art of C++ / JSON](https://github.com/taocpp/json) libraries.

-Both STLab-libraries and mqtt\_cpp are included as Git submodules, and should be easy to pull in using:
+All dependencies except for Boost can be pulled in as git submodules:
 ```
 git submodule update --init --recursive
 ```
-There is no need to compile these libraries, as they are both header-only.
+There is no need to compile these libraries, as they are all header-only.

-The Boost libraries can be more cumbersome.
-Most (Linux) distributions come with them installed, but on my system these are compiled using GCC and the default C++ library, whereas the project is using Clang and it's libc++.
-I have used the [Conan C/C++ package manager](https://www.conan.io/) to pull in and compile a Boost version.

-### Prerequisites
-To summarize, on your typical Linux machine you will need the following to compile this project.

-- Clang 5.0
-- libc++
-- Conan

-Other requirements will be pulled in through git submodules and Conan.
+The Boost libraries should be available on most Linux distributions, likely named either ```boost-devel```, ```boost-libs```, or just ```boost```.

-### Compiling using Conan
+### Compiling using CMake
 On my machine, I can compile using the following commands:
 ```
 git submodule update --init --recursive
 mkdir build
 cd build
-conan install .. --profile ../conanprofile.txt
-conan build ..
+cmake ..
+make
 ```
-Afterwards a binary should have appeared in ./build/bin/
+Afterwards a binary named ```AqaraHub``` should have appeared in the build folder.

 ## Deployment